bolt/docs/source/content-in-templates.md

   - `http://example.org/pages` - Uses `pages.twig`, and displays several records of contenttype 'Pages'.
   - `http://example.org/page/lorem-ipsum-dolor` - Uses `page.twig`, and displays the record of contenttype 'Pages' with the slug 'lorem-ipsum-dolor'.

-Unless specified, Pilex will determine the names of these templates automatically.
+Unless specified, Bolt will determine the names of these templates automatically.
 Both of these default templates can be overridden by defining `template` and `singletemplate` in `contenttypes.yml`.
 If the contenttype has a 'template select' field type, the template can be set on a per-record basis.

 In the default template for a single record, it is available as both `{{ record }}` and also by the name of the singular name.
 So, in the above example, you can also use `{{ page }}`, without having to set it specifically.